aragon/hack/docs/guides-agent-app.md

 The Voting app address can be found under the **Proxy address** column in the voting app row of the first table: **0x1141b4a2d237023cbf916244ac2f3bf17b00bd40** .

-Once you've found your Agent and Voting app addresses, run the following command:
+Once you've located your Agent and Voting app addresses, run the following command:

 `dao acl create <Your organisation name> <Your agent app address> EXECUTE_ROLE <Your voting app address> <Your voting app address> --environment aragon:rinkeby`